We've given everything we can.

 - Gambler KirkDouglas: Featured vocals (Emily, Act III female lead), keyboards, miscellaneous percussion, backing vocals, tambourine, vocoder/human choir

-- K.I.L.R.O.Y.: Master of Ceremonies, armorer, sledgehammer percussion, vocals (Protoman - Sons of Fate live), tiny guitar, extremely exhuberant maracas.
+- Kingsley Ivan Lamarck Rodrigo Othello Youngblood (K.I.L.R.O.Y.) : Master of Ceremonies, armorer, sledgehammer percussion, vocals (Protoman - Sons of Fate live), tiny guitar, extremely exuberant maracas.

 - Murphy Weller: Bass, bass drum, synth bass, maracas, tambourine, backing vocals, public relations